solacecommunity/spring-solace-leader-election/README.md

     Context context = leaderInitiator.getContext(role);
     if (context.isLeader()) {
         context.yield();
         return context.isLeader() ?
 "I am leader AGAIN!
-It seams as i the only group member" : "I am not longer the leader";
+Am I the only group member?" : "I am not longer the leader";
     }
     return "I was not the leader";
 }